 You must be able to communicate ideas and strategies about taxation to clients, other professionals, administrative agencies like the IRS, and the Courts.
 The ability to write clearly and speak effectively is critical to the role of a tax consultant.
 The tax consultant may function as a member of an important corporate management group.
 In such roles, the consultant must communicate in the language of management or the technical aspects of a business or organizational activity.
 Consultants must learn quickly and adapt their advice to a wide variety of circumstances.

 You can improve your career prospects by diversifying your education and subject matter knowledge.
-A Juris Doctor degree program in Taxation can set the stage for a career in government or the private sector as a Tax attorney.
-The tax attorney role can work with a tax consultant education to offer an attractive career option as an attorney that can work with corporate and individual clients in litigation, taxation, tax planning, and estates.
+A Juris Doctor degree program in Taxation can set the stage for a career in government or the private sector as a tax attorney.
+This role can work with a tax consultant education to offer an attractive career option as an attorney that can work with corporate and individual clients in litigation, taxation, tax planning, and estates.
 In a similar vein, you can get a wide range of opportunities by combining a Juris Doctor degree, with an accounting education concentration, and CPA certification.

 Tax Consultants Alternative Careers